 About the Global Policy Institute (GPI)

 The Global Policy Institute is a London-based think tank on international affairs.
 It was originally founded in August 2006 as a research institute at London Metropolitan University to analyse the issues of globalisation and to formulate innovative policy solutions.
-It is now an independent think tank based in Moorgate in the City of London, and draws on both a rich pool of international thinkers, academics as well as policy and business professionals.
+It is now an independent think tank based in the City of London, and draws on both a rich pool of international thinkers, academics as well as policy and business professionals.
 The Institute gives non-partisan guidance to policymakers and decision takers in business, government, and NGOs.

 Towards an era of de-globalisation and geopolitical blocs?